tencentyun/intlcloud-documents/yehe_doc/数据库/游戏数据库 Tcaplus/操作指南/管理表格/备份表格_intl_en.md

 ## Directions
 ### Automatic backup
-TcaplusDB automatically backs up tables at 01:00 AM every day, and the backup data will be retained for 7 days, after which it will be automatically deleted.
+TcaplusDB automatically backs up tables at 01:00 AM (Beijing time) every day, and the backup data will be retained for 7 days, after which it will be automatically deleted.

 ### Manual backup
 If you want to back up a table manually, you can do so in the console.